kingstdio/RXNRECer/README.md

 # LLM reasoning (S3 mode, requires API key)
 rxnrecer -i input.fasta -o output.json -m s3 -f json
 ```

+### ⏱ Expected Runtime (Demo)
+- S1 / S2 inference: ~1–3 minutes for ~100 proteins (tested on a typical workstation: 32 GB RAM + 1×GPU)
+- S3 (LLM reasoning): +5–30 seconds / protein (depends on API latency and chosen LLM)
+- Training: not included in the demo
+- CPU-only inference: supported but significantly slower (not recommended for large batches)

+Note: The demo focuses on inference and usage examples.
+Full benchmarking from the paper requires extra datasets and scripts described in the Methods section.

 ## 🔧 Usage